How It Works

 Once created, you'll receive a unique bet URL.
 Share this with your opponent so they can join and deposit their stake.

 When you receive a bet link, you can view the bet details and deposit your stake to join.
-You must deposit the same amount as Bettor 1 (the stake amounts must match).
+You must deposit the required stake amount set by Bettor 1.

 Once both parties have deposited, the bet is active and either party can propose a settlement or raise a dispute.